Advanced Manufacturing – Thermal and Environmental Controls | AM-TEC

 Thermal and Environmental Controls (TEC) is a specialty sector within the advanced manufacturing industries experiencing a significant skill and knowledge gap among domestic workers that will widen if left unchecked.
 Occupations within these industries represent several positions in highest demand for H-1B visas.
 This is a rapidly growing, high-skill area in which training of domestic workers is necessary.

 An integrated training program coordinated by SUNY-ESF will provide participants with the training necessary to be prepared for employment, and add value and advancement potential to incumbent workers in the advanced manufacturing of TEC.
-Training is comprised of three components: two days of Foundational Competencies training pertinent to the needs of the AM-TEC cluster, facilitated online Certified Production Technician (CPT) Green Production Module training (optionally, may be combined with four critical production functions modules for full CPT certification), and TEC topics, i.e. periodic lectures and discussions on TEC topics of interest, or tours featuring products and processes of local TEC firms.
+Training is comprised of three components: two days of Foundational Competencies training pertinent to the needs of the AM-TEC cluster, facilitated online Certified Production Technician (CPT) Green Production Module training, and TEC topics, i.e. periodic lectures and discussions on TEC topics of interest, or tours featuring products and processes of local TEC firms.
 Those attending the Foundational Competencies training and the TEC Topics will be eligible for Continuing Education Units (CEUs) issued by SUNY-ESF.
 Additionally, TEC Topics attendees will be eligible for an AM-TEC credential issued by SUNY-ESF.

 At the end of the program, participants will be able to:

 - Work with others to achieve a common goal

 - Identify workplace activities that improve environmental performance

 - Explain the manufacturing process and various products of thermal and environmental controls.

 The program includes 16 hours of classroom training and the program agenda is as follows: